bahraminekoo/employee/README.md

 ##### Testing

-Run the following commands to execute the related unit tests for this package :
+Run the following command at the root of laravel application to execute the related unit tests for this package :

 ```
 phpunit packages/bahraminekoo/employee